bohewu/HybridIdP/docs/idp_req_details.md

   - **Verification:** All password validator unit tests pass.
   - **Agent Question:** "Phase 4.3 is complete. **May I proceed to Phase 4.4?**"
 - **4.4: API & UI for Policies:** Build the API and Vue UI for an admin to manage security policies.
+  - **MPA Note:** Use the same Admin MPA entry point (e.g., `src/admin/main.js`) and add routing or a new section for security policy management.
   - **Verification:** An admin can view and update security policies via the UI.
   - **Agent Question:** "Phase 4.4 is complete. **May I proceed to Phase 4.5?**"
 - **4.5: Integrate Policy System:** Register the new services and add password expiration checks.